Refugee crisis: Environment and climate

 Although they do not fit the definition of refugees set out in the UN Convention, people displaced by the effects of climate change have often been termed "climate refugees" or "climate change refugees".
 The term 'environmental refugee' is also commonly used and an estimated 25 million people can currently be classified as such.
-The alarming predictions by the UN, charities and some environmentalists, that between 200 million and 1 billion people (that's a lot) could flood across international borders to escape the impacts of climate change in the next 40 years are realistic.
+The alarming predictions by the UN, charities and some environmentalists, that between 200 million and 1 billion people could flood across international borders to escape the impacts of climate change in the next 40 years are realistic.
 Case studies from Bolivia, Senegal and Tanzania, three countries that are said to be prone to suffering the effects of climate change, show that people affected by environmental degradation rarely move across borders.
 Instead, they adapt to new circumstances by moving short distances for short periods, often to cities.
 Millions of people live in places that are vulnerable to the effects of climate change.
 They face extreme weather conditions such as droughts or floods.
 Their lives and livelihoods might be threatened in new ways and create new vulnerabilities.

 Following the effects of Hurricane Katrina in 2005, the term refugee was sometimes used to describe people displaced by the storm and the aftereffects.
 There was an outcry that the term should not be used to describe Americans displaced within their own county, and the term evacuee was substituted in its place.
 The UNHCR similarly opposes the use of the term refugee in reference to environmental migrants, as this term has a strict legal definition.

 Economic hardship

+Refugees often face, language barriers, trauma and mental health issues, and limited social networks.
+The labor market integration of refugees is more complex than that of economic migrants, as additionally they usually have experienced trauma in their country of origin or have undergone long periods of travel or stay in temporary settlements (e.g. refugee camps) along the way.

 A forcibly displaced person is distinguished from an economic migrant.
 In 2008, the UN Office for the Coordination of Humanitarian Affairs suggested a better term for migrants who fled for the purpose of their and their dependents' basic survival was "forced humanitarian migrants".
 These economic migrants fall outside the mandates of the support structures offered by governments and non-governmental organizations for refugees.

 Even economic migration requires a certain level of 'wealth' as migration is always a selective process - and the poorest and most vulnerable people are often excluded as they will find it almost impossible to move due to a lack of necessary funds or social support.

 An example is the 2008-2009 mass movement of Zimbabweans to neighboring countries.
 Most migrants did not fit in either category and had more general needs that fell outside the specific mandate of the UNHCR.